Ladakh is a remote place belonging to a northern Indian state, which for some reason doesn’t receive as many tourists as the rest of the country.

 Cash, credit cards and ATM

 In case you are wondering, in Leh at least I counted 5 different ATMs but I wouldn’t rely on them too much.
 Bring extra cash just in case.
 You can pay with credit card only in expensive hotels.
-By the way, outside of Leh don’t even dream to find connection.
+By the way, outside of Leh doesn’t even dream to find a connection.

 In Leh, there are plenty of exchange offices and are open until 10pm at least.
 Exchange rates are good, around 62-63.
 Outside of Leh it is unlikely to be able to exchange.

 Internet signal is really bad in Ladakh.
 Even in expensive cafes or hotels in Leh, signal is unstable.
-You won’t be able to connect everyday.
+You won’t be able to connect every day.